onezhazha233/Undertale-Engine-modded-by-Zhazha/README.md

 ###### Tested with the help of [saness] et al.
 ###### Undertale Engine by [TML].

-### You can emaxine [moving] variable directly to judge it's moving or not.(When the bluesoul is in the air,it's always moving)
+### You can detect variable [global.moving] directly to judge it's moving or not.(When the bluesoul is in the air,it's always moving)

 ## Update details
 ##### v1.0 The frist version of ute modded by zhazha